Last revised: April 28, 2023

 You agree to release, defend, indemnify, and hold Turo and its subsidiaries, officers, directors, employees, and agents, harmless from and against any claims, liabilities, damages, losses, and expenses, including, without limitation, reasonable legal and accounting fees, arising out of or in any way connected with: (1) your access to or use of the Services, (2) your violation of these Terms, (3) your user content, (4) your interaction with any other user of the Services, or (5) your booking of a vehicle or creation of a listing for a vehicle.
 Such indemnification includes but is not limited to any injuries, losses, or damages (compensatory, direct, incidental, consequential, or otherwise) arising in connection with or as a result of a booking, sharing, or use of a vehicle or optional Extra.
 This indemnification provision is a fundamental element of the basis of the bargain between Turo and you.
 It shall apply to the extent permitted by applicable law, and any aspects of it that are deemed unenforceable shall be severed while leaving the remainder in effect.

-You acknowledge that the actual damages likely to result from your breaches of the Agreement by any of the following are difficult to estimate accurately and would be difficult for Turo to prove with certainty: (1) engaging in gray market transactions, (2) using the Turo domains, trademarks, or taglines without Turo's express consent, incluidng without limitation registering website domains or social media handles, or bidding on online advertising key words, (3) suing or asserting legal claims against the Turo Parties or a Turo user in any manner prohibited or waived herein, (4) as a host, sharing your vehicle via the Services with expired registration stickers or without current registration paperwork in the vehicle, (5) as a host, offering any vehicle that is the subject of a missing or stolen vehicle report, or (6) creating or using a Turo account that has the effect of circumventing Turo’s suspension, termination, or closure of another Turo account.
+You acknowledge that the actual damages likely to result from your breaches of the Agreement by any of the following are difficult to estimate accurately and would be difficult for Turo to prove with certainty: (1) engaging in gray market transactions, as defined in these Terms, (2) using the Turo domains, trademarks, or taglines without Turo's express consent, including without limitation registering website domains or social media handles, or bidding on online advertising key words, (3) suing or asserting legal claims against the Turo Parties or a Turo user in any manner prohibited or waived herein, (4) as a host, sharing your vehicle via the Services with expired registration stickers or without current registration paperwork in the vehicle, (5) as a host, offering any vehicle that is the subject of a missing or stolen vehicle report, (6) as a host, offering any vehicle or releasing a vehicle to a guest that is not roadworthy or is otherwise in an unsafe condition, (7) as a host, cancel or modify a trip to manipulate the price or potential earnings for a vehicle, or (8) creating or using a Turo account that has the effect of circumventing Turo’s suspension, termination, or closure of another Turo account.
 You will pay Turo $5,500 per breach in Liquidated Damages to compensate Turo for any such conduct.
 This amount is not intended as a punishment for any such breach, but rather as a reasonable estimate where actual damages are difficult estimate accurately and/or prove with certainty.
 This liquidated damages provision is a fundamental element of the basis of the bargain between Turo and you.
 It shall apply to the extent permitted by applicable law, and any aspects of it that are deemed unenforceable shall be severed while leaving the remainder in effect.

 Turo is not a rental car company.
-It does not own a fleet of vehicles, and is not in the business of renting vehicles to the public.
+It does not own a fleet of vehicles and is not in the business of renting vehicles to the public.
+Turo also is not providing short- or long-term vehicle leases.
 Turo provides an online platform where vehicle owners and those in need of a vehicle can meet and share vehicles amongst themselves subject to these Terms.

 If you are a California resident, in accordance with Cal.
 Civ.
-Code §1789.3, you may report complaints to the Complaint Assistance Unit of the Division of Consumer Services of the California Department of Consumer Affairs by contacting them in writing at 400 R Street, Sacramento, CA 95814, or by telephone at 1-800-952-5210.
+Code §1789.3, you may report complaints to the Consumer Information Center of the California Department of Consumer Affairs by contacting them in writing at 1625 North Market Blvd., Suite N 112, Sacramento, CA 95834, or by telephone at 1-800-952-5210.